anastasiiasok/IT-Mentor/README.md

 A mentor can fill this role and make a long-term difference in your career.
 It’s not just a matter of having a shoulder to cry on.
 A mentor can be of enormous value in your personal success...

-### About our application:
+### Our Mission:
 IT Mentor is a web application for students to find a personal tutor online and for teachers who wants to become a mentor.
 After registration, the student has a personal account.

 <p align="center">